ericswpark/advent-of-code-solutions/README.md

 This repository houses my solutions for each year's Advent of Code.

+I refine the solutions after submission, so if you want to see the state of the code right after I submit the answer, check the commit history and look for "finished part 1" and "finished part 2" commit messages.
+These commits show the state right after submission, usually.

+All solutions written by yours truly, no AI/LLM assistance used.

 ## FAQ

 ### Q: I don't want spoilers. / I'm attempting AoC.